Giants vs. Phillies MLB Betting Odds, Trends & Prediction

 Giants vs. Phillies MLB BETTING PREDICTION

-Take the over.
-The over is 8-3 in the Giants’ last 11 games against Philadelphia, is 6-2 in their last eight games at Citizens Bank Park and is 9-2 in their last 11 games when listed as an underdog.
+Take the under.
+The under is 8-3 in the Giants’ last 11 games overall, is 5-2 in their last seven road games and is 5-2 in their last seven games against an opponent from the National League.
+On the other side, the under is 5-2 in the Phillies’ last seven games played on a Saturday.